ezra-bible-app/node-sword-interface/README.md

 ## Features

-node-sword-interface focusses on discovery, installation and uninstallation of SWORD modules and on bible text loading for individual modules.
+node-sword-interface focusses on discovery, installation and uninstallation of SWORD bible modules and on text loading for individual bible modules.
 It currently covers the following usecases:

 - List SWORD repositories
-- List modules within a given SWORD repository
+- List bible modules within a given SWORD repository
-- Install a module
+- Install a bible module
-- Uninstall a module
+- Uninstall a bible module
-- Retrieve information about a local module
+- Retrieve information about a local bible module
-- Load the text of the whole bible
+- Get the text of the whole bible
-- Load the text of a bible book
+- Get the text of a bible book

 ## Installation

+### Linux

+This installation instructions are working with Debian/Ubuntu based Linux distributions.
 Before installing node-sword-interface you need to make sure that the following dependencies are installed:

 - C++ compiler toolchain